ToJans/gitut/README.md

 # Gitut

-This tool allows you to use any git repository as a tutorial, given it has proper commit messages.
+This tool allows you to turn *any* git repository as a tutorial, given it has proper commit messages.

 This is currently still a WIP, but I think it works rather well.